Doctor of Philosophy candidate

 “I hope to clarify the roles of journalism and public relations in my country as these fields are often used interchangeably and we think these fields are one and the same.
 The idea is that journalists provide factual information about an event or happening to the public and uphold ethics and objectivity in their reports while public relations practitioners represent their organisations or the people they are working for.”

 Stephanie has completed her fieldwork and is currently analysing her data.

 What she loves most about studying in AUT is the diversity of its staff and students, Stephanie says.

 “The first thing I notice every day when I arrive at AUT is how many people of different races, cultures and backgrounds there are; all mingling together.
 I feel right at home among them because I feel no different from them.”

 Make the most of the facilities and services AUT provides, Stephanie advises other students.

 “Everything you need is provided on campus, so make the most of it to make your AUT journey comfortable and enjoyable.
 There are so many excellent facilities for students and even for students’ families.

 “My partner and my children especially enjoy the comforts of the parents’ room in the library.
-I can have them with me, and they work on their homework or watch a DVD until I’m done and we go home.”
+I can have them with me, and they work on their homework or watch a DVD until I complete my work and we go home.”